manuGil/online-core/docs/source/radiometric-ops.rst

       :alt: contrast stretch to clouds
       :figclass: align-center

       Top: Image 'tm24aug99' with global contrast enhancement.
-Bottom: Image 'tm24aug99' with a local contrast enhancement for clouds
+Bottom: Image 'tm24aug99' with local contrast enhancement for clouds

 .. attention::
    **Question.**
-   Do you also think that main land displaying in a not-so-good way?
+   Do you also think that mainland displaying in a not-so-good way?

 Task 5.4
    Zoom into an area with mostly land and some water,  and re-apply the same  *Contrast enhancement* method as before.
-You can use the context sensitive option **Stretch using current extent** as shown below, but verify that it does what you intended.
+You can use the context-sensitive option **Stretch using current extent** as shown below, but verify that it does what you intended.

    .. image:: _static/img/task-apply-stretch.png
       :align: center

-You will noticed a change in contrast in the image.
-This is because the part of the image that is  currently visible include different types of land cover; thus different statistics.
-The results of a contrast stretch based on statistics changes, when the range of values use to compute such statistics change.
+You will notice a change in contrast in the image.
+This is because the part of the image that is currently visible include different types of land cover; thus, different statistics.
+The results of a contrast stretch based on statistics changes when the range of values used in the computation of such statistics changes.

 Task 5.5
    Set the **Contrast enhancement** back to *Mean +/- standard deviations* and the **Statistics extent** to  *Whole raster*.
 Then, right-click the *’ tm24aug99’* layer and select *Export > Save as...*.
 For  **Output mode** select *Rendered image* and enter a self-explanatory name for the output file.
 Save the file to an existing folder.
 The file will automatically be added to the Map View.